-In the current year, the Bank has applied the below amendments to IFRS Standards and Interpretations issued by the Board that are effective for an annual period that begins on or after January 1, 2023.
+In the current year, the Bank has applied a number of amendments to IFRS Accounting Standards issued by the IASB that are mandatorily effective for an accounting period that begins on or after 1 January 2024.
 Their adoption has not had any material impact on the disclosures or on the amounts reported in these financial statements.